tyler-frazier/evolving_solutions/src/assignment4pt1.md

 * Identify an area of the literature that requires further investigation.
 Discuss how data or models fail to describe, analyze or predict some essential element of your selected geospatial human development process.
 Align your central research question such that it addresses your defined research gap.
 Position this newly formed central research question in relation to both the broader and more specific questions you had previously articulated.
 * Propose a research plan that you will implement in order to answer your central research question.
 Focus on the design of the plan rather than cost.
 Keep in mind a 1 year time frame from the point of approval and funding to achieving planned goals and objectives.

-Post a final draft of your slides to slack channel data150\_assignment4 by midnight the day before your presentation.
+Post a final draft of your slides to slack by midnight the day before your presentation.

 #### Step 3.
 Present your research during the colloquium